moneybutton/yours-core/README.md

   workerpool file, which manages the workers.
 - `DATT_JS_TESTS_FILE` - Default "datt-tests.js".
 The tests file - where the
   browser tests are located.
-- `DATT_REACT_JS_FILE` - Default "datt-react.js".
-The React front-end bundle.
+- `DATT_BLOCKCHAIN_API_URI` - Default "https://insight.bitpay.com/api/".
 - `FULLNODE_NETWORK` - Default "mainnet".
 Can also be "testnet".
-- `DATT_BLOCKCHAIN_API_URI` - Default "https://insight.bitpay.com/api/".